Skip to content

 In December 2011, the Internet Engineering Task Force (IETF) standardized the WebSocket protocol through RFC 6455.
 In coordination with IETF, the Internet Assigned Numbers Authority (IANA) maintains the WebSocket Protocol Registries, which define many of the codes and parameter identifiers used by the protocol.

-This chapter covers key considerations related to the WebSocket protocol, as described in RFC 6455.
+This article covers key considerations related to the WebSocket protocol, as described in RFC 6455.
 You’ll find out how to establish a WebSocket connection and exchange messages, what kind of data can be sent over WebSockets, what types of extensions and subprotocols you can use to augment WebSockets.

 Protocol overview